MobileGraph/mobilegraph/README.md

 Designed with a mobile-first mindset, MobileGraph helps developers build resilient AI experiences while remaining provider-agnostic and fully native.

 MobileGraph is more than just an SDK for LLMs—it is a comprehensive **Agent Development Kit (ADK)** for Kotlin Multiplatform.
-It provides the industrial-grade infrastructure needed to run AI agents in the real world: handling process death, managing local memory, and executing complex reasoning graphs natively on mobile devices.
+It provides the industrial-grade infrastructure needed to run AI agents in the real world: handling process death, managing local memory, and executing complex reasoning graphs natively on mobile devices. **Note: Agent framework under active devlopemnt, code not pushed yet**

 ---